holochain/wind-tunnel/README.md

 > Writing scenarios requires some knowledge of `wind-tunnel`'s methodology.
 That is assumed knowledge for this section!

 Writing a Wind Tunnel scenario is relatively straight forward.
 The complexity is mostly in the measurement and analysis of the system once the scenario is running.
-To begin, you need a Rust project that with a single binary target.
+To begin, you need a Rust project with a single binary target.

 `cargo new --bin --edition 2021 my_scenario`